appseconnect/docs/_posts/API-Management/Quickstart/2018-09-17-steps-to-create-proxy-endpoint.md

 5. [Feeding Credentials for applications and data sources](/connectors/OLEDB-Adapter-Cloud/)
 5. [Configuring / Importing Schemas and Actions](/getting-started/#importing-schemas-and-actions-of-an-application)

-After all these steps are done, make sure the environment is kept running and credentials are propery updated.
+After all these steps are done, make sure the environment is kept running and credentials are properly updated.

 ## Steps to create Proxy Api